 When investing in exam preparation study tools keep in mind that doing practice questions teaches you absolutely nothing.
-It’s only afterwards, when you review the explanation that will either confirm or correct your understanding and any learning occurs.
-SeeWhy Learning senior trainers have over 40 years combined experience coaching students through regulatory exams in the financial service industry.
+It’s only afterwards, when you review the explanation, which will either confirm or correct your understanding, that any learning occurs.
+SeeWhy Learning senior trainers have over 40 years of combined experience coaching students through regulatory exams in the financial services industry.
 They take great care when writing an answer key and they will impart their knowledge or give you a tip or a strategy on how to tackle a certain question.
-Now, in this coach’s hangout video, I’m going to show you how a SeeWhy exam prep question can teach you how to think when tackling certain questions.
-You will see a question on the screen taken from our exam preparation study tools.
+In this video, I’m going to show you how a SeeWhy exam prep question can teach you how to think when tackling certain questions.

 When looking at this question there are really two ways we can do it.
 We can just try to look at the wording and figure out which one is right and which three are wrong.
-Personally, I find that challenging and even though I’m really comfortable with this statement, just the wording it’s like trickery, it’s challenging.
+Personally, I find that challenging and even though I’m really comfortable with this statement, the wording is challenging.

 Now, in our exam preparation tools, we don’t just give you the answer.
 We will give you an explanation and probably a tip like this on how to tackle it because it’s so much easier.
-This is a great example of why it is important to do exam prep questions, because they allow you to apply what you’ve learned and you can learn from your mistakes.
-But most importantly, read the answer keys and at SeeWhy Why Learning we really take a lot of effort to make sure that our answer keys are effective and easy to understand.
+This is a great example of why it is important to do exam prep questions; they allow you to apply what you’ve learned, and you can learn from your mistakes.
+But most importantly, read the answer keys!
+At SeeWhy Why Learning, we really take a lot of effort to make sure that our answer keys are effective and easy to understand.
 Good luck on your upcoming exams.